Managing diabetes if you have pancreatic cancer

-When you digest food and drink, carbohydrate is broken down into glucose, which is a type of sugar.
-This passes into your blood, and is used by the body.
+When you digest food and drink, carbohydrates are broken down into glucose, which is a type of sugar.
+Glucose passes into your blood and is used by the body.
 Your pancreas makes hormones called insulin and glucagon, which help to control the amount of glucose in your blood.

 There are different types of diabetes, and information on the internet about changing your diet may not be right for you because of your pancreatic cancer.
-If you have lost weight or are struggling to eat, you may need more calories (energy) in your diet to help you put weight back on.
+If you have lost weight or are struggling to eat, you may need more calories in your diet to help you put weight back on.
 This may include eating foods that increase your blood sugar level.
 Your diabetes will need to be managed around this.

-Diabetes and pancreatic enzyme supplements
+Diabetes and pancreatic enzyme replacement therapy

 What else can affect my blood sugar level?

 If you are taking steroids, these can cause your blood sugar level to rise.
 Your doctor or nurse will need to monitor this, and they might change your diabetes medicine.

 Infections can raise your blood sugar level.
 If you take insulin for your diabetes and have an infection, you will need advice on how to control your diabetes.
 If you take tablets for your diabetes, the tablets may not work properly if you are sick or have diarrhoea.